kakiCoder511/kakiCoder511/README.md

 # 👋 Hi, I'm Kaki Lai
 Junior dev | creative tech & emotion-driven tools | Manchester

 I’m a creative junior software developer with a background in visual storytelling and emotional UX.
-I recently completed full-stack training at Northcoders, where I focused on JavaScript, React, Express and PostgreSQL.
+I recently completed FullStack training at Northcoders, where I focused on JavaScript, React, Express and PostgreSQL.
 ---

 ## 📚 Background